Chuks8888/Perlin_Noise_C/README.md

 what do those controls do.

 maximum Width and Height
-controls is 1920 and 1080, the program will most likely recieve Segmenation fault if those controls exceed those values
+controls is 1920 and 1080 respectively, the program will most likely recieve Segmenation fault if those controls exceed those values